 In our recent article, we covered the topic A Brief History of Artificial Intelligence.
-Today we are going to see about one of the most popular and widely discussed technologies, Machine Learning.
+Today we are going to see about one of the most popular and widely discussed technologies, Machine Learning (ML).

 In a nutshell, machine learning uses mathematical algorithms to learn and analyse data to make predictions and take decisions in the future.

-Today, machine learning algorithms enable computers to communicate with humans, autonomously drive cars, write and publish match reports, predict natural disasters or find terrorist suspects.
+Today, ML algorithms enable computers to communicate with humans, autonomously drive cars, write and publish match reports, predict natural disasters or find terrorist suspects.

 Machine learning has been one of the most commonly heard buzzwords in the recent past.